Growing Up in the Universe: Part 2: Designed and Designoid Objects

-Dawkins' second lecture of the series examines the problem of design.
-He presents the audience with a number of simple objects, such as rocks and crystals, and notes that these objects have been formed by simple laws of physics and are therefore not designed.
+Dawkins' second lecture examines the problem of design.
+He presents a number of simple objects, such as rocks and crystals, and notes that these objects have been formed by simple laws of physics and are therefore not designed.
 He then examines some designed objects – including a microscope, an electronic calculator, a pocket watch, and a clay pot – and notes that none of these objects could have possibly come about by sheer luck.
 Dawkins then discusses what he calls "designoid objects", which are complex objects that are neither simple, nor designed.
 Not only are they complex on the outside, they are also complex on the inside – perhaps billions of times more complex than a designed object such as a microscope.

 Dawkins then shows the audience a number of designed and designoid objects, including the pitcher plant, megalithic mounds built by the compass termite, and pots made by trapdoor spiders, potter wasps, and mason bees.
 He examines some designoid objects that use camouflage, such as a grasshopper that looks like a stone, a sea horse that looks like sea weed, a leaf insect, a green snake, a stick insect, and a collection of butterflies that look like dead leaves when their wings are closed.
-Dawkins notes that many animals share similar types of camouflage or protection because of a process called convergent evolution.
-Examples of such designoid objects include the hedgehog and the spiny anteater (both of which evolved pointed spines along their back) and the marsupial wolf (which looks like a dog but is actually a marsupial).
-He illustrates the reason why convergent evolution occurs by using two small models of commercial aircraft.
+Dawkins notes that many animals share similar types of camouflage or protection because of convergent evolution.
+Examples of such designoid objects include the hedgehog and the spiny anteater (both of which evolved pointed spines along their back) and the Tasmanian wolf (which looks like a dog but is actually a marsupial).
+He illustrates the reason for convergent evolution by using two small models of commercial aircraft.
 The reason they look similar isn't due to industrial espionage, it is due to the fact that they are both built to fly, so they must make use of similar design principles.

 Using a camera and a model eye, Dawkins then compares the designed camera with the designoid eye.
 Both are involved in similar processes – using a lens to direct light onto a film or a retina.
 Both the camera and the eye also have an iris, which is used to control the amount of light which is allowed in.
 Using a volunteer from the audience, Dawkins demonstrates the contraction of the human iris by shining a light into her right eye.